 As if that’s not enough, the tangy sauce is a perfect dip for crispy hush puppies, sweet potato fries, fingerling potatoes, onion rings, chicken nuggets, and tater tots.

-- Refrigerate: Store the leftover Carolina gold BBQ sauce in an airtight container like a mason jar for one week.
+- Refrigerate: Store the leftover Carolina gold BBQ sauce in an airtight container like a Mason jar for one week.

 Frequently Asked Questions